The Best AI for UK Trade Businesses in 2026

 Some trade businesses will run two or even all three of these architectures.
 They aren't mutually exclusive.
 Lightning makes SimPro smarter inside SimPro; narrow agents handle the customer-contact lane; an AI Employee runs the back office.
 Each one solves a different shape of pain.

-The honest truth most directors discover after a few weeks of looking is that the question isn't "which AI product is best?".
-It's "which shape of pain is biggest in my business this quarter?"
+The honest truth most directors discover after a few weeks of looking is that the question isn't "which AI product is best?", it's "which shape of pain is biggest in my business this quarter?"
 Answer that first, then the architecture chooses itself.

 Hire him